OffBroadway/flippydrive/source/configuration.rst

     [network]
     # All network features require a server to be set and running the FlippyDrive app
-    # WiFi connections also require a ssid and password
+    # Wi-Fi connections also require a SSID and password

     # Sets the network interface as the default disc device (active is 1)
     # cubeboot can use other network features regardless of setting